ikwzm/udmabuf/Readme.md

 the device driver is loaded (e.g. when loaded via the `insmod` command).
 Some platforms allow to specify them in the device tree.

-## Predecessor of u-dma-buf

-The predecessor of u-dma-buf is udmabuf.
-The kernel module name has been changed from "udmabuf" to "u-dma-buf".
-The purpose of this is to avoid duplicate names because another kernel module with the same name as "udmabuf" has been added since Linux Kernel 5.x.

 ## Architecture of u-dma-buf

 ![Figure 1.
 Architecture ](./u-dma-buf-1.jpg "Figure 1.
 Architecture")